KGoksal/Terraform-Module/README.md

 ## Notes

 - Ensure proper AWS IAM permissions are set for the AWS credentials used with Terraform.
-- This configuration assumes AWS region `us-east-1`.
+- As you see this configuration assumes AWS region `us-east-1`.
 Modify `provider "aws"` block in `main.tf` to change the region if necessary.